JohnTrecker/CutesyLocal/README.md

   [ ] Unmount markers on data update
   [ ] Refactor `geojsonify`
   [ ] Hide API keys
+[ ] Play map locations as a slideshow
 [ ] Replace `How to start this app` with script and update README.md

 ## Middleware